amcmike3/JPACRUDProject/README.md

 # JPA C.R.U.D.
 Project

 ### Description:
-This application allows a user to perform basic Create, Read, Update, Delete (CRUD) operations on a joke from a SQL database.
+This application allows a user to perform basic Create, Read, Update, Delete (CRUD) operations on a P.O.J.O. entity from a SQL database.

 ### Technologies Used:
 <ul>